Four sights: Different versions

 Some accounts say that the four sights were observed by Siddhārtha in one day, during a single journey.
 Others describe that the four sightings were observed by him on four occasions, or the three bad sights were seen in one trip, and the ascetic on another.
 Some versions of the story also say that the prince's father had the route beautified and guarded to ensure that he does not see anything that might turn his thoughts towards suffering.

+Lesson learned

+After his ascetic experience, the Buddha chose the Middle Way.